purdue-orbital/avionics/README.md

 Go to your branch on Github and click *Make a Pull Request* when you're ready to add your changes to the _master_ branch.
 Only do this when the new additions have been fully debugged and tested!

+Once your task had been completed and committed to the _master_ branch, enter `git checkout master` on the Pi, followed by `git branch -D <name>` to remove the old branch.
+Lastly, type `git pull` to re-update your version of master and begin the process anew.

 ## Troubleshooting ##

 *  ### Unable to connect to the Pi (can't reach server) ###